carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 :::::::::::::::::::::::::::::::::::::: questions

 - In which formats can data and metadata be stored in a structured way?
+- What is a CSV file and how is its content structured?
 - How do you annotate data in XML and JSON?
-- What is a schema for XML or JSON?
+- What is a schema and why is it helpful?

 ::::::::::::::::::::::::::::::::::::::::::::::::